swapagarwal/egghead-instructor-101-guide/03-Creating-Courses/01-Creating-Courses.md

 ## **Lesson-00 Course Overview**

-The course is recorded as per the course proposal, what next?
+Your course is recorded as per the course proposal, what next?

 Students want to have courses summarized with descriptions of what they will learn, and why they should care.